JonathanVaughan/sfia2/README.md

 Puts the collected requests from service 2 and 3 into a string ready to be sent to service 1

 ## Trello Board
+For my project I utilised a kanban Trello board.
+This helped me tack each stage of my project adding on new tasks and tracking my development stage as I created my application helpinh me improve overall efficiency.

+##### Before Completion
+Shown below is my intial trello board:
 ![](images/Trellostart.PNG)